1coderookie/KobraGoNeoInsights/docs/maintenance_KGNI.md

 You should check the printhead and the extruder from time to time as well.
 Also check if the part cooling fan as well as the heatsink cooling fan still work properly.

-- Extruder:
+**Extruder**
 - Is filament still being fed correctly?
 - Is the tension of the spring still correct?

-- Hotend:
+- Are the gears still clean or did any debris of filament build up?

+**Hotend**
 - Are all screws still tight?
-    Pay special attention to the grub/set screws at the heater block which hold the thermistor and cartridge heater in place!
+  *Pay special attention to the grub/set screws at the heater block which hold the thermistor and cartridge heater in place!*
 - Are the thermistor and the cartridge heater still in place?
 - Do you see any harmed insulation of the wires, do you see any bare wire shining through?
 - Do you see any melted filament around the top or the bottom of the heater block, right at the threads of the heatbreak and the nozzle?
 - Is the nozzle clean and not yet worn out?
 - Is the silicone sock still ok, does it also still sit in the correct position?

-- Fans:
+**Fans**
 - Are the part cooling fan and the heatsink cooling fan still working properly?
 - Are the screws which hold them in place still tight?
 - Are the blades of the fans clean, or did dust build up?
 If so, clean it off.
 - Can the fans rotate freely or is anything (e.g. wires, cable ties) hitting them?

-- ABL sensor:
+**ABL sensor**
 - Is the sensor still in the correct position, or did the bracket maybe become loose and therefore the sensor sagged?
 - Does it still trigger when detecting metal?

 ---